hashicorp/consul/website/source/docs/agent/config-entries/service-router.html.md

 page_title: "Configuration Entry Kind: Service Router (beta)"
 sidebar_current: "docs-agent-cfg_entries-service_router"
 description: |-
-  Service routers control Connect traffic routing and manipulation at networking layer 7 (e.g. HTTP).
+  The service-router config entry kind controls Connect traffic routing and manipulation at networking layer 7 (e.g. HTTP).
 ---

-# Service Router - `service-router` <sup>(beta)</sup>
+# Service Router <sup>(beta)</sup>

-Service routers control Connect traffic routing and manipulation at networking layer 7 (e.g. HTTP).
+The `service-router` config entry kind controls Connect traffic routing and manipulation at networking layer 7 (e.g. HTTP).

 If a router is not explicitly configured or is configured with no routes then the system behaves as if a router were configured sending all traffic to a